ruapotato/KnowledgeTree/README.md

     -   Creates a folder for each company under `/Companies/`.

-    -   Inside each company folder, it creates a `/Users/` directory.

-    -   Inside the `/Users/` directory, it creates a folder for each user, containing a `Contact.md` file with their details.
+    -   Inside each company folder, it creates a `/Users/` directory and populates it with a folder for each user, containing a `Contact.md` file with their details.

 -   **Datto RMM Sync**: